kappa95/YumiProjectThesis/README.md

 * ESTStar --> Fast close to EST :relieved:
 * PRM* --> Slowest between these :relaxed:

-:relaxed: With this motions the time for each test tube (without considering the scanning) is below the 50sec.
+:relaxed: With these motions the time for each test tube (without considering the scanning) is below the 50sec.

-#### Things to Fix for the motion:

-1. Points of picking and placing
-2. Understand why the planner sometimes doesn't find a solution... :thinking:
-3. Repeatibility (at least correct the constraint precision)

-#### To DO list:

-- [x] Created the xacro and urdf for Gazebo and rviz for the test tubes
-- [ ] Creating the urdf/xacro for the simulation --> Put test tubes and robot